SecNtfy/SecNtfy-Android/README.md

 </a>

 ## SecNtfy Android Library
-An android library used to receive encrypted messages...
+An android library used to receive encrypted messages, over the service SecNtfy

 ### 1. Adding SecNtfy to your project